victinifan360/Otakuru-Public-Licenses/Otakuru-Public-License-Level 4-Attribution+Personal Use+No Derivatives.md

 x.
 Does not use it, in other uses that are not personal, non-commercial.

 xi.
-You share the work without making derivatives, personally, or sharing it.
+You share the work without making derivatives, either personally, or sharing it.

 Remember that, following these conditions, we must attribute the author of the work as follows: